 Ordinary Time: May 24th

-Monday of the Eighth Week of Ordinary Time; Australia: Solemnity of Mary Help of Christians; Bl.
+Memorial of the Blessed Virgin Mary, Mother of Church; Australia: Solemnity of Mary Help of Christians; Bl.
 Louis-Zepherin Moreau (Canada)

 Today the Church in Australia celebrates the Solemnity of Mary Help of Christians.
 Mary Help of Christians was adopted as patron of the new Church of Australia in 1844, at a significant time in their history.
 British settlement was just over fifty years old, the transportation of convicts was coming to an end, and the first elections in Australian history had been held in 1843.
 Issues of land, immigration and education had begun to surface and the Church was involved in these social problems.
 The Holy See confirmed the patronage in 1852.The Canadian Church honors Bl.
 Louis-Zephirin Moreau today.
 He is the founder of the communities of the Sisters of Saint Joseph and the Sisters of Sainte Marthe.
 He also participated in the founding of numerous other institutions and pious works.
 He died on May 24, 1901.